1noro/apod-dybg-py/README.md

 # Astronomy Picture Of the Day DYBG ![](https://raw.githubusercontent.com/boot1110001/apod-dybg-py/master/media/icons/24x24/apod-dybg-py.png)
 Script to change daily the wallpaper of your GNOME Shell for the photo of the [Astronomy Picture of the Day](https://apod.nasa.gov) or the [Amateur Astronomy Picture of the Day](http://www.aapodx2.com) according to your preference.

-This version is a Python rewrite of my [previous project written in BASH](https://github.com/boot1110001/apod-dybg).
+This prject is a Python rewrite of my [previous project written in BASH](https://github.com/boot1110001/apod-dybg).

-In the future I would like to add support for more desktop environments (starting with XFCE).
+> In the future I would like to add support for more desktop environments (starting with XFCE).

 ## Requirements
 At the present time, this program only __works on GNU/Linux with a GNOME Shell desktop__ environment.